joseph-a-levine/authoring/_older/december_2022.md

 > On the other hand, in our own day Newton's absurd theory of colours still holds the field, forty years after the appearance of Goethe's.

-and a personal attack on my use of parentheses and sidenotes:
+and a personal attack on my love of parentheses and sidenotes:

 > The guiding principle in the art of composition should be that the human being can think clearly only one thought at a time, so that he should not be asked to think two, not to speak of more than two thoughts at the same time. — But this is what he is being asked to do when parentheses are inserted into sentences which have been broken up to accommodate them, a practice which causes unnecessary and wanton confusion.
 German writers are the worst offenders in this respect.

+### Monthly Le Guin

 ## Listening

-Spotify Wrapped
+Spotify Wrapped is a challenging time of year.
+I usually don't know how to answer the question, "What type of music do you listen to?"
+But every December, I'm confronted by my revealed preferences; it's rarely flattering.
+This year was particularly confusing: in my top five most-listened to songs were [Avril Lavigne](https://open.spotify.com/track/6m0Dk7Cm7rWQLzCjeYIiIt?si=9e5ab85d2d544256), [Mikhail Glinka](https://open.spotify.com/track/19ocRIYxL4h6lKJFIxXnWF?si=3c0f13265ee9486d), and the great blues guitarist [Johnny Winter](https://open.spotify.com/track/2ufOnRuG6tOacEWlsI1JER?si=1662d6784cb64f68).
+My most-played artists were The Beatles and Taylor Swift.

+While almost a quarter of the books I read this year were written in languages other than English, anglophone music dominated my listening.
+Of my 100 most listened to songs, only six had lyrics not in English, and four of those were in Spanish.
+I'm disappointed in myself — the majority of new (lyrical) music I listen to isn't in English.{% sidenote "lyrpul" "Tho the plurality is." %} Why I do listen to so much linguistically challenging music once, then never again?

-### New stuff
+### New stuff, no English lyrics allowed

 *Masikini Naye Mtu (The Poor are Also People)*, Jamaica Mnanda.
 [Listen here](https://jamaica.bandcamp.com/album/masikini-naye-mtu-the-poor-are-also-people).
 Fast-paced, political Senegalese music, with two less-traditional remixes.

-**Szól a Világ**, Napfonat.
+*Szól a Világ*, Napfonat.
 Listen on Spotify.
 Catchy Hungarian a capella, pretty poppy.

+*Templo Komodo*, Briela Ojeda.
+Listen on Spotify.
+Man, I've got no idea what this is.
+But it's great.
+The the title track and Doña Justicia are return tracks.